 EPIC-XS will provide around 2400 days of access to state-of-the-art proteomics facilities, which will be evaluated by an independent review panel to ensure excellence, and match users with the best facility for their challenging research questions.

 When reviewing the proposal, please keep the following in mind:

-Data resulting from EPIC-XS access should be published by the users, with the exception of data for SMEs.
-All peer-reviewed scientific publications that stem from EPIC-XS project activities must provide open access.
+It is the responsibility of all users who have been approved access to EPIC-XS that all scientifically peer-reviewed publications that stem and acknowledge EPIC-XS project activities must be provided as open access.
 Guidelines to to Scientific Publications and Open Access to Research Data in Horizon 2020 are available here: Guidelines on open access